 This passage is not for the faint of heart.
 Why should I submit myself to the good of someone else when they are no better than me?
 Because Jesus did.
 He, although being God himself, took on service, humility and yes… submission.
 An outflow of the Holy Spirit’s work in our lives is our ability to submit ourselves on the altar of someone else’s good.
 (Ephesians 5:18-21) This mutual submission, from men and women, reflects the humility of the cross of Christ.

 What does this look like everyday?
 I don’t need to fight for some misguided attempt to be a man.
 I am not a man.
-God has a much more feminine approach to my calling.
+God has a different voice in my calling.
 As a created female, I have immense power to inspire the men around me to be what God calls them to be.
 This doesn’t mean I am silenced or kept from using my gifts.
 This means that I have no right to bemoan the passivity of men and then trample on them with my competencies.
 This means that I use every gift God has given me for journey of humility, leading others to Himself.

-As men, my husband and the many humble male leaders I know are also given a responsibility to be for the good of those around them and it is a responsibility that God would not have me lift from them.
+My husband and the many humble male leaders I know are also given a responsibility to be for the good of those around them and it is a responsibility that God would not have me lift from them.
 They rightly feel the weight of being for my good in ways that are different than my weight.
 I am for their good.
 They are for mine.
 This is the heart of Christ.
 For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.
 (Mark 10:45)

-Finally, deep in our hearts we may be tempted to seek the safety of power in order to take care of ourselves.
+Finally, deep in our hearts we may be tempted to seek the safety of power in order to care for ourselves, get ahead or be invulnerable.
 Who will look out for you if you don’t look out for yourself?
 May I suggest that looking out for you is God’s job.
-If power is your main goal you are the last person who should lead.
+If power is your main goal you are the last person who should lead, male or female.